Rodney Mack

 Rodney Begnaud (born October 12, 1970) is an American professional wrestler and mixed martial artist, better known by the ring name Rodney Mack.
 He is signed to the National Wrestling Alliance (NWA), where he performs under the ring name Damage as a member of Blunt Force Trauma, and is a former NWA World Tag Team Champion.
 He is best known for his time with WWE.

 Professional wrestling career

-Training and independent circuit (1998–2002)
+Early career (1998–2000)

 After training with the Junkyard Dog, Begnaud made his professional wrestling debut in 1998 as Redd Dogg, and began competing for Southwestern independent promotions.

 Extreme Championship Wrestling (2000)

-After working on the independent circuit, Mack signed on with Extreme Championship Wrestling in 2000, making his debut as a member of Da Baldies, a stable of members who all had bald heads.
+After working on the independent circuit, Mack signed on with Extreme Championship Wrestling in June 2000, making his debut as a member of Da Baldies, a stable of members who all had bald heads.
+He would have matches with Chilly Willy (wrestler) and Michael Shane.
+Mack left ECW in October 2000.

+Independent Circuit (2000-2001)

+After ECW, Mack returned to the independents in Texas.
+In 2001, Mack worked for Professional Championship Wrestling based in Arlington, Texas.